barryclark/jekyll-now/_posts/2018-8-3-day-twenty-eight.md

 The first thing I did was try to run wfc3mask on the drc image I know is bad to see what exactly the issues are.
 It's the "READNSE(A,B,C,D)" and 'NCOMBINE' errors still.
 I modified Marta's code according to her instructions to try to add this info to the right header.

 I spent some time on this, trying different a few different methods of modifying the header.
+This [manual](http://docs.astropy.org/en/stable/io/fits/) was really helpful.
 I tried `fits.setval`, `fits.set`, I tried both ways Marta reccomended, I tried to be creative and write something new, but nothing worked.
 Most of the time, I got an error, and when I did get a modified fits files, `wfc3mask` never worked.
 I might come back to this, but I need to leave it for now.

 # Astrodrizzle
-I started a little bit of work with Astrodrizzle in installing it and reading through a bit of the manual.
+I started a little bit of work with Astrodrizzle in installing it and reading through the [manual](http://www.stsci.edu/hst/HST_overview/drizzlepac/documents/handbooks/drizzlepac.pdf).
 It seems really complicated but I still think it might be worth it.
 It's good to know learn how to do as much as possible.
 I haven't tried to work with any data yet, but know a little bit about what the drizzlpac is about now.

 # Conclusion
 Tomorrow I hope to get Marta's code to work beause I think I'm close, and I'll look more into Astrodrizzle as well.
 Even if I got Marta's code to work perfectly like I want, I'm still not sure it will play well with `wfc3mask`.